Lottery System 2/31: A Probability Study

-What is Lotto System 2/n?
+What Is A Lottery System 2/n?

 How To Play and Win Pick 2